DanRoscigno/DnD/characters/Savrad/savrad.md

 Start out with four non-weapon proficiencies

 - Direction sense: I need to roll at or under 17 (Wisdom +1)
-- Carpentry: I need to roll at or under 12 (Strength)
+- Blacksmithing: I need to roll at or under 12 (Strength)
 - Local History: I need to roll at or under 15 (Charisma)
 - Religion: I need to roll at or under 16 (Wisdom)